Myndex/fancyfontflipping/README.md

 ## Features
 - Flips font color from black to white, depending on background
-- Adjust font size based on resultant contrast.
+- Adjusts font size based on resultant contrast.
 - Secondary sample text in opposite color
 - Color picker to set the overall background.